 To achieve its mandates, the Bank is vested with powers under various laws to regulate and supervise the banking institutions and other non-bank financial intermediaries.
 The Bank also administers the country’s foreign exchange regulations.

 The non-bank financial institutions, namely development financial institutions, insurance companies and takaful operators, complement the banking institutions in mobilising savings and meeting the financial needs of the economy.
-The insurance and reinsurance companies conduct life and general insurance business and similarly takaful and retakaful operators engage in the general and family takaful business.
-The insurance companies and takaful operators which operate through a network of more than 900 offices and 120,000 registered agents nationwide provide avenues for risk management and financial planning solutions for businesses and individuals.
+The insurance companies and takaful operators which operate through a network of more than 600 offices and 170,000 registered agents nationwide provide avenues for risk management and financial planning solutions for businesses and individuals.

 Islamic Financial Industry

-Islamic finance in Malaysia continues to demonstrate dynamic growth with a comprehensive Islamic financial system that is supported by robust regulatory, legal and Shariah governance frameworks, the many players as well as the requisite talent and expertise.
+Islamic finance in Malaysia continues to demonstrate robust growth, supported by comprehensive regulatory, legal and Shariah governance frameworks, diverse industry players and professional ancillary service providers as well as high quality talent.

 Development Financial Institutions